Tim Myers

 Timothy Myers (born November 30, 1984) is an American musician, singer-songwriter, and record producer, best known as a founding member of OneRepublic.
 The founder of Palladium Records, Myers has had sixteen gold and platinum records that he has written or produced.

 With over six hundred songs used in television film, and commercials, he has written and produced songs for artists including Aloe Blacc, Capital Cities, Barns Courtney, American Authors, Rooney, Kesha, Echosmith, OneRepublic, Welshly Arms, Joy Williams (The Civil Wars), James Arthur, Phillip Phillips, Hailee Steinfeld, Ruelle, Michelle Branch, Five for Fighting, Lenka, and Meiko.

 In April 2025, Myers announced his candidacy for the 2026 United States House of Representatives election in California's 41st congressional district as a Democrat, challenging incumbent Republican Ken Calvert.
-Myers withdrew from the race on July 7 2025, announcing that he would instead be running for Lieutenant Governor of California.
+Myers withdrew from the race on July 7, 2025, announcing that he would instead be running for Lieutenant Governor of California in the 2026 election.

 Early life

 Born and raised in southern California, music has been a presence in Myers' life since an early age.
 Myers was compelled by piano at five and by age 13, he was introduced to the guitar and bass.
 Myers soon started writing songs at age 14.
 His father is a pastor and he was raised singing and playing music in the church.